Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 ### Oneshot Mod Layer

-The keymap features custom implementation of oneshot mod keys and oneshot mod layer key that work together.
+The keymap features custom implementation of oneshot mod keys and oneshot MOD layer key that work together.
 Oneshot mod key implementation is mostly reused Callum's implementation with some additions.

-- Each homerow mod key is oneshot
+- Each homerow modifier key is oneshot
-  - If another key is pressed while mod key is held, mod key is considered used and modifier will be turned off when mod key is released
+  - If another key is pressed while modifier key is held, modifier key is considered used and modifier will be turned off when modifier key is released
-  - If no key is pressed the modifier is queued waiting for next key press
+  - If no key is pressed while mod was held the modifier is queued waiting for next key press
 - Separate oneshot mod layer
   - Homerow mods are accessible via this layer
   - FN and NAV layers have separate sets of homerow mods that use the same oneshot mod implementation but do not interact with mod layer
   - Layer oneshot also works the same way as mod oneshot
     - If another key is pressed while layer key is held, layer key is considered used and layer will be turned off when layer key is released
-    - If no key is pressed the layer is queued waiting for next key press
+    - If no key is pressed while the MOD layer key was held the layer is queued waiting for next key press
   - All keys of MOD layer except mods are transparent
 - All 4 homerow mods and layer work together
   - Modifiers do not interfere with each other: pressing another modifier will not fire or queue previously pressed modifiers
-  - Releasing mod key doesn't turn of the mod layer if one mod key is pressed
+  - Releasing modifier key doesn't turn of the mod layer if one modifier key is pressed
-    - In other words only the last released mod key disables mod layer
+    - In other words only the last released modifier key disables mod layer
   - While MOD layer key is held queued modifiers do not get used and stay active
   - When MOD layer key is released all active modifiers are released as well
   - MOD layer is split into 2 layers: left and right
-    - When mod key on one side is pressed the other side is disabled
+    - When modifier key on one side is pressed the other side is disabled
 - Home row mod state is reset if NAV or FN layer key is pressed

 All of this results into an intuitive homerow mods system where you can just press layer, mods and a key without worrying which key to release first and without misfires of mod-tap